YakindanEgitim/nagios-plugin-couchbase/README.md

 A simple nagios plugin to monitor Couchbase 2.0 servers/cluster.

+## Aim
+Main aim of this project is making a nagions plugin for Couchbase 2.0 Community Edition.

 ## Requirenments
 * Ability to code with Python, Perl or Bash.
 Python is plus.
 * Basic knowledge of monitoring tools and NOSQL.